npm/rfcs/accepted/0000-pure-mode.md

   - answer: junctions by default and symlinks as opt-in

 - How much community code will break when the system forbids access to undeclared dependencies?
-In other words, how much code needs to be fixed to work properly in strict mode?
+In other words, how much code needs to be fixed to work properly in pure mode?